DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

          </sheets>
       </T3DataStructure>

 #.
-Configure PageTSconfig for content element to add it to the new content element
+Configure PageTSconfig for the content element to add it to the new content element
    wizard:

    .. code-block:: typoscript